fulldev317/CSLink-School-App/README.md

-# CSLink-School-App
+# TopStudy-App
-CSlink is an application for parents to have direct communication with teachers and the school.
+TopStudy is an application for parents to have direct communication with teachers and the school.

 ![Cover](./Cover.png)